 2.3.3 Investment property comprise of freehold land which was bought for normal business requirements of the group.
-However, due to change in business plans, the group is in the process of finalising the future use of the property.
+However, due to change in business plans, 2.3.2 Fair Value of investment property the group is in the process of finalising the future use of the property.
 IND AS 40, Investment Property, provides by way of example that land held for a currently undetermined future use is to be regarded as held for capital appreciation and hence to be classified as Investment Property.